-- Park location isolates the private development from the existing Kirrawee Local Centre (required by DCP) - Constrained relationship between proposed retail centre and existing shops - Token water body due to Council's requirements - No commuter car parking - Arguably an underutilisation of such a unique site - Negative Council ARAP's conclusions for the previous DA: lacking sense of place and constituted 'manufactured landscaping' due to requirement to plant over slab.
+- Limited opportunity to create an iconic scheme - Does not consider opportunities to retain the quarry pit lake or use of the hole due to geotechnical issues. - Park location isolates the private development from the existing Kirrawee Local Centre (required by DCP) - Constrained relationship between proposed retail centre and existing shops - Token water body due to Council's requirements - · Arguably an under utilisation of such a unique site - Negative Council ARAP's conclusions for the previous DA: lacking sense of place and constituted 'manufactured landscaping' due to requirement to plant over slab.

 The above DA was refused by Council.
 Since that time it was decided that Council ARAP's apparent lack of support for the building envelopes envisaged in the DCP, the changing landscape in terms of state strategies and retail policies justified a fresh look at the site.
-A number of schemes have been prepared culminating in the proposed concept plan.
+A number of schemes have been prepared culminating in the proposed Concept Plan.